blueee04/blog/content/posts/2023-06-13-Bluetooth-Audio-Network-Capture.md

 +++
-title = "Bluetooth Audio Device Network Capture" date = "2023-06-12" summary = "We have a Bluetooth Network Capture as a challenge and we need to follow it's movement to get the message" tags = ["CTF","DFC" , "Network" , "Forensics" , "Packet Capture"]
+title = "Bluetooth Audio Device Network Capture" date = "2023-06-12" summary = "We have a Network capture of a bluetooth audio device.
+So let's see how to analyze it." tags = ["CTF","DFC" , "Network" , "Forensics" , "Packet Capture"]
 +++